-A big thanks to FracturedFaith for his regular Flash Fiction Challenge, a fun opportunity for would be writers to test their mettle by writing a short piece around an inspirational topic.
-This weeks, inspiration is the attached till receipt, genius.
+A big thanks to FracturedFaith for his regular Flash Fiction Challenge, a fun opportunity for would-be writers to test their mettle by writing a short piece around an inspirational topic.
+This week, inspiration is the attached till receipt, genius.

 Again, thanks for the challenge I hope this little amusement at least entertains, and please be gentle it’s the first piece of fiction I’ve written since school a very very long time ago 😉

 The heat was almost unbearable as I drove along the dusty scorched road up into the hills.
 The months of relentless sun had turned the usually green and fertile countryside into a dust bowl, field after field of withered brown crops telling a story of desperate drought.
-It was the same story across the country with new record breaking temperatures being set every year.
-Global warming predictions were becoming a stark reality and in a time scale that no one could have predicated.
+It was the same story across the country with new record-breaking temperatures being set every year.
+Global warming predictions were becoming a stark reality and in a time scale that no one could have predicted.

 I was regretting agreeing to meet so far out of the city, almost as much as I was regretting not getting the aircon in the car fixed, but cash was tight and the car was rarely used.
 I really should just sell it.
 I could feel the sweat running down my back, my shirt would be soaked by the time I got to the farm.
 I rolled the window back up giving up on the pretence the wind was cooling.

-As an investigative journalist I was no stranger to midnight liaisons, you went where the story led and in my experience that was often in the shadows.
-This was different though, this wasn’t a secret source a whistle-blower ready to drop the inside scoop and provide me a pay day.
+As an investigative journalist, I was no stranger to midnight liaisons, you went where the story led and in my experience that was often in the shadows.
+This was different, this wasn’t a secret source a whistle-blower ready to drop the inside scoop and provide me a payday.
 This was much bigger and it had me scared.

 It all came to a head of all places in a packed London pub, two of the group had asked me to meet them there.
 I was going to tell them I was done, that without real evidence I couldn’t afford to continue to indulge their fantasy.
 Before I could make my excuses, they were pointing at a guy in the corner of the pub, he was animatedly talking to a woman.
 There was nothing odd that I could see in the scene, just more student bloody games.